Learn about actual and potential costs

 What should my Pigments RFP include?

-Buyers should clearly state whether submitted prices should be freight prepaid, FOB destination.
+Buyers should clearly state whether submitted prices should be FOB destination, freight prepaid and allowed.

-Buyers should inform suppliers which additional fees must be included in the big amount.
+Buyers should inform suppliers which additional fees must be included in the total amount.

 Buyers should prioritize suppliers that have a proven record of fulfilling contracts similar in size and scope.

-Buyers should prioritize suppliers that have demonstrated they are financial stable.
+Buyers should prioritize suppliers that have demonstrated they are financially stable.

 Buyers should prioritize suppliers that are able to provide favorable contract terms.